patelka2211/dominar/README.md

 ### When included as a `<script>` tag in a website.

-If the script tag is not already included in the `<head>` tag, please add the following script tag to include the necessary JavaScript file.
+If the script tag is not already included in the `<head>` tag, please add the following script tag to include [Dominar's IIFE JavaScript](https://cdn.jsdelivr.net/npm/@patelka2211/dominar@1.1.8/Dominar.iife.js) file.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@patelka2211/dominar@1.1.8/Dominar.iife.js"></script>